systemli/mail-tls-helper/README.md

  * Ensure that Python (2.7) is installed.
  * Copy the script to your mail system (e.g. to ```/usr/local/bin/```) and make executable.
+ * Make sure that the script can write to *Postfix TLS policy map* and *notls SQLite DB* and that the directories exist.

 # *Postfix TLS policy map* Configuration